oresat/oresat-linux/README.md

 OreSat uses [CAN] for commucation between systems onboard and follows the [CANopen] specifications.
 The candaemon acts a front end for all of OreSat Linux daemons and is build on top of [CANopenNode].
 It allows the [C3], Oresat' CAN Network Manger, to control or get data from daemons on the Linux board.
-It will use [DBus] to inter-process communication with daemons.
+It uses [DBus] for inter-process communication with daemons.
 Therefor the main projects can be implemented in any programing language that has [DBus] library and not worry about finding / making a CAN library following [CANopen] specifications for that language.
 See the [oresat-linux-candaemon] repo for more info.